Matrix balancing based interior point methods for point set matching problems: Optimal transport

 \subsection{Interior point methods}

 Here we quickly illustrate the application of interior point methods to (\ref{P0}).
 More details can be found in textbooks\cite{Boyd} and \cite{Luenberger2016}.
-In the paper, we start with log-barrier functions for a basic conceptual introduction of interior point methods, which motivates the usage of negative entropy barrier functions in interior point methods discussed in section~\ref{SNNE_sec}.
+We start with log-barrier functions for a basic conceptual introduction of interior point methods, which motivates the negative entropy barrier functions in our interior point methods.

 To reach one optimal solution of (\ref{P0}), path-following methods~\cite{Fiacco1968} solve the associated logarithmic barrier function with larger and larger values of $t\in \{t_j: 0<t_0<t_1<t_2<\ldots\}$, \beqq \min_ {\IT(x)\in \Pi_n } \{ c^\top x-t^{-1}\langle \1_{n^2}, \log x\rangle\}. \eeqq For each $t=t_j>0$, let $x=x^{(t)}$ be the critical point of the Lagrangian function, \beqq \min_x \{ f(x,\nu):=c^\top x-t^{-1}\langle \1_{n^2}, \log x\rangle-\nu^\top (Mx-\1_{2n})\}. \eeqq We compute the central point $x^{(t_j)}$ starting from the previously computed central point $x^{(t_{j-1})}$.
 The following proposition shows the KKT condition of (\ref{IP_MB}).
 The proof can be given by the direct calculus. \begin{prop} Consider (\ref{IP_MB}) with $t>0$.
 Introducing a multiplier vector $\nu$ for the constraint $Mx=\1_{2n}$, we have the Lagrangian function \beqq c^\top x-t^{-1}\langle \1_{n^2}, \log x\rangle-\nu^\top (Mx-\1_{2n}). \eeqq The optimal condition of $x$ is \beqq c\odot x- t^{-1} \1_{n^2}=\diag(x) M^\top \nu, \; i.e., t x=(c-M^\top \nu)^{-1}, \eeqq